finix-payments/finix-flex-docs-generator/sections/test_data/definition.md

 ## Testing for specific responses and errors

-Before taking your integration to production, use the information below to test it thoroughly.
+Before taking your integration to live, use the information below to test it thoroughly.
 Please note, once a Payment Instrument has been flagged with AVS or CVC, it will continue to throw the respective error.

 Amount| Description
 ----- | -----------